 "One night, I saw a visually impaired person crossing the zebra crosswalk, and unfortunately, a car came and ran him over.
-Since that time, I realized that for people with visual and hearing-impaired problems, the safety of crossing the road is really quite limited”, said Liwei Deng, a student 8th grade, from Taiwan, who loves to create innovations since he was 9 years old.
+Since that time, I realized that for people with visual and hearing-impairment problems, the safety of crossing the road is really quite limited”, said Liwei Deng, a student 8th grade, from Taiwan, who loves to create innovations since he was 9 years old.

 “By observing blind people, I found that when they drink hot water, they were easily hurt by the steam because they aren’t able to see”, said Ruoya Chen, a student from 6th grade, from Gaoxiong Siwei school.
-In order to help the blind people, Ruoya Chen and her classmate, Yancheng Wu, spent one year developing this insulated cup for blind people.
+In order to help the blind, Ruoya Chen and her classmate, Yancheng Wu, spent one year developing this insulated cup for blind people.

 “When epilepsy occurs, it is often accompanied with loss of consciousness, and in severe cases it would lead to cardiac arrest and even death.
 Therefore, an epilepsy monitoring device would be helpful for diagnosis and treatment.
-And there is no portable epilepsy monitoring device in the market, we decided to design one.” , said Xu Yin, a junior clinical student from Nanjing Medical School.
+And there is no portable epilepsy monitoring device in the market, so we decided to design one.” , said Xu Yin, a junior clinical student from Nanjing Medical School.

 Since his childhood, Qiping Luan had Polio and relied on crutches very often.
 Despite the inconveniences to move around, Qiping Luan loved creating innovations in his daily life, and he thought it would be great if the walking stick could be used as a transportation tool.
 In 2012, Qiping Luan began to study how to turn a crutch into an electric bicycle and discussed that often with other disabled people to brainstorm about the design.